 The views of all pupils are valued.
-Whenever appropriate, pupils with SEND are supported to be involved in decision making and to be able to express any concerns.
+Pupils with SEN are supported to be involved in decision making and to be able to express any concerns.
 All pupils are made aware of their individual targets and a pupil review sheet is used to gather their views on their progress.
-The pupil review sheet is completed on a termly basis with either the class teacher or the SENTA.
-Pupils in upper key stage 2 are invited to attend their termly review meeting.
+The pupil review sheet is completed on a termly basis.
+Pupils in key stage 2 are invited to attend their termly review meeting.

-Monitoring and Evaluating the Success of Provision - for further details see Annual SEN Report:
+Monitoring and Evaluating the Success of Provision: